Skanthasishanth/Mean-and-Variance/README.md

 ![image](https://user-images.githubusercontent.com/103921593/192938463-e34177f4-f188-48a0-bda2-8f6d1d660ed2.png)

 The variance of a random variable shows the variability or the scatterings of the random variables.
 It shows the distance of a random variable from its mean.
-It is calcualted as
+It is calcualted as,

 ![image](https://user-images.githubusercontent.com/103921593/192938695-99fedc01-34d5-4d36-84df-5880e766ed0c.png)